BNSC1/android-notes/README.md

 JSON: widely used in web development and data exchange between systems.
 JSON is human-readable and easy to parse and generate using built-in libraries in most programming languages.
 JSON does not require a schema.
 However, JSON is less efficient in terms of performance and memory usage than binary formats like FlatBuffers, and requires parsing and validation at runtime.

 Protocol Buffers: aka protobuf.
 It uses a schema to define the data structure, which is written in a language-independent format called the Protocol Buffer Language.
 The schema is used to generate code in various programming languages to read and write the data in a strongly-typed, type-safe manner.
 Protocol Buffers supports many data types, including integers, floats, doubles, strings, booleans, and enums.
+It suffers from the same drawback as protobuf due to lack of human-readable representation.

-FlatBuffers: uses a schema to define the data structure and generates code to read and write the data in a strongly-typed, type-safe manner.
-FlatBuffers does not require parsing or validation at runtime, which makes it faster and more memory efficient than text-based formats like JSON.
+FlatBuffers: Similar to protobuf.
+However you don’t need to deserialize the whole data in the latter before accessing an object.
+It is faster and more memory efficient than protobuf.

 ## View